django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/en.settings.md

 #### TINYWIKI_SIGNUP_TEMPLATE

-This setting set the HTML-template to use when using django_tinywiki.
+This setting sets the HTML-template to use for Sign Up when using *TinyWiki* in standalone mode.

 **Note: This setting is only useful when using *django-tinywiki*'s signup view.**